thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

 Circular array
 ==============

-If e.g. circular array design is revisited the design creates several plot windows in addition to the geometry and steer direction plot.
-The next two show the beam pattern characteristic.
+In reference to the earlier circular array design example, note that the design creates several plot windows in addition to the geometry and steer direction plot.
+The following examples below show the beam pattern characteristics.
 The polar plot shows only frequencies 1, 2, 3, and 4 kHz.
-The colorful frequency vs. angle shows more detailed view for the same with all frequencies up to Nyquist Fs/2.
+The colorful frequency vs. angle shows a more detailed view for the same but with all frequencies up to Nyquist Fs/2.

-It can be seen that the beam patterns are different for different frequencies.
-There is a beamformer type for constant directivity but the performance against diffuse noise is not as good.
+Notice that the beam patterns are different for different frequencies.
+A beamformer type exists for constant directivity but the performance against diffuse noise is not as good.
 The narrower beam towards higher frequencies in super-directive achieves the higher ambient noise suppression.

-At frequencies above 5 kHz there are side lobes those pass the signal as well as the main beam.
+At frequencies above 5 kHz, side lobes pass the signal as well as the main beam.
 Those are caused by spatial aliasing.
 The wave length of audio gets smaller than the array microphones distance.
-The array dimensions need to be decreased if spatial aliasing needs to be avoided.
-In most cases some it can be tolerated somewhat.
+The array dimensions must be decreased if spatial aliasing needs to be avoided.
+In most cases, some of it can be tolerated.

-In the look direction beam there's some attenuation at lowest and highest frequencies.
-The response can be made more flat by increasing the filter length from default 64 (fir_length).
+In the look direction beam, some attenuation exists at lowest and highest frequencies.
+The response can be made more flat by increasing the filter length from the default 64 (``fir_length``).

 .. figure:: circular_polar.png
    :width: 600

-   Polar response of the circular array
+   Polar response of the circular array.

 .. figure:: circular_spatial.png
    :width: 600

-   Frequency vs. angle response of the circular array
+   Frequency vs. angle response of the circular array.

-The performance of the array and beamformer can be also characterized with White Noise Gain (WNG) and Directivity Index (DI) plots.
-The WNG plot shows the amount attenuation the design provides for uncorrelated noise.
-E.g. self noise of the microphones is uncorrelated noise type.
-The directivity index shows the attenuation of noise that arrives from other directions than steer direction.
-The noise that arrives from surrounding noise sources and reflects from walls and other surfaces and is correlated is called diffuse field noise.
+The performance of the array and beamformer can also be characterized with White Noise Gain (WNG) and Directivity Index (DI) plots.
+The WNG plot shows the amount of attenuation the design provides for uncorrelated noise.
+For example, self-noise of the microphones is an uncorrelated noise type.
+The directivity index shows the attenuation of noise that arrives from other directions than the steer direction.
+The noise that arrives from surrounding noise sources and reflects from walls and other surfaces and is correlated is called *diffuse field noise*.

-The impact of diagonal load mu_db in e.g. range -100 to -20 can be tried and seen best in these plots.
-A near zero diagonal load with value -200 dB makes the directivity even negative at some frequencies.
+The impact of diagonal load ``mu_db`` in an example range of -100 to -20 can be tried and seen best in these plots.
+A near zero diagonal load with a -200 dB value makes the directivity even negative at some frequencies.
 Such beamformer design would boost noise at those frequencies!

 .. figure:: circular_wng.png
    :width: 600

-   White noise gain of the circular array
+   White noise gain of the circular array.

 .. figure:: circular_di.png
    :width: 600

-   Directivity index of the circular array
+   Directivity index of the circular array.

-Finally the FIR coefficients plot can be checked for sane looking result.
-The shown plot shows a typical symmetrical FIR impulse response
+Finally, the FIR coefficients plot can be checked for a sane-looking result.
+The plot below shows a typical symmetrical FIR impulse response.

 .. figure:: circular_filters.png
    :width: 600

-   Filter coefficients for the circular array
+   Filter coefficients for the circular array.

 Line array
 ==========

-The circular arrays have the nice characteristic of nearly similar beam pattern to any direction.
-As exercise compare the beam patterns of a 4 mic line array to 0 degrees azimuth steer vs. 90 or -90 degrees.
+The circular arrays have nearly identical beam patterns in any direction.
+As an exercise, compare the beam patterns of a 4 mic line array to a 0 degrees azimuth steer vs. 90 or -90 degrees.

 Limitations
 ===========

-The above examples defaulted to N microphones to single channel output.
-However due to a current limitation in SOF the pipeline the PCM and DAI need to have the same word length.
-The limitation will be addressed in a next release of SOF.
+The above examples defaulted to N microphones to a single channel output.
+However, due to a current limitation in the SOF pipeline, the PCM and DAI must have the same word length.
+This limitation will be addressed in a future SOF release.

-As workaround the beamformer can duplicate it's output channel to needed number of channels and/or there can be several beams in the design for different output channels.
-The latter is actually preferred for generic stereo capture PCM in typical notebooks.
+As a workaround, the beamformer can duplicate its output channel to the needed number of channels; there can also be several beams in the design for different output channels.
+The latter is actually preferred for the generic stereo capture PCM in typical notebooks.
 The typical array dimensions do not provide much subjective stereo sensation.

 Dual mono example
 -----------------

-A complete dual mono 0 degree azimuth beamformer could be designed and exported with script.
-The beam characteristics are those of 50 mm spaced pair but the setting of num_output_channels and output_channel_mix alter the configuration of output mixer of TDFB.
+A complete dual mono 0 degree azimuth beamformer can be designed and exported with a script.
+The beam characteristic is a 50 mm spaced pair but the ``num_output_channels`` and ``output_channel_mix`` settings alter the TDFB output mixer configuration.

 .. code-block:: octave